 it is notable to point out the majority of them is produced by the manufacturers of Group I and Group II base oils as Higher Groups of base oil categories will convert wax to oil via catalyst thus, refineries with advance technology do not intentend to produce slack wax as by product.

 Group I base stocks contain less than 90 percent saturates and/or greater than .03 percent sulfur and have viscosity index greater than or equal to 80 and less than 120.
 Majority of the slack wax is produced during the production of Group I base oils.
 Almost 50 percent of the world’s slack wax comes from the production of base oil group.

 In this process feedstock will go through solvent extraction unit in order to remove aromatics.
 Finished product known as Raffinate.
 Then it will be chilled and mixed with solvents.
 End result will be base oil grade SN 150 and/or SN 500 and by products which known as slack wax.

 Group II base stocks are composed of fractionally distilled petroleum that has been hydrocracked to further refine and purify it.
-In general Quality of Group II base oil are higher compare to base oil Group I and as result, slack wax derived from this process have better quality.
+In general Quality of Group II base oil are higher compare to base oil Group I and as result, they are derived from this process have better quality.

-Depending on the Lubricating oil fraction feedstock HEAVY or LIGHT grade, by product which is slack wax is categorized in LIGHT SLACK WAX AND HEAVY SLACK WAX GRADE.
+Depending on the Lubricating oil fraction feedstock HEAVY or LIGHT grade, by product which is slack wax is categorized in LIGHT AND HEAVY GRADE.
 In each category depending on the degree of refinement slack waxes can have various oil contents range from 4 percent up to 40 percent.

 Application of Slack Wax